-The Outdoor Academy provides students with a versatile and valuable set of skills that prepares them to be resilient citizens of the 21st century.
+The Outdoor Academy is an accredited, academic semester boarding school for 10th and 11th graders.
+OA provides students with a versatile and valuable set of skills that prepares them to be resilient citizens of the 21st century.
 By taking ownership of their own experience and education, students develop the character they need to feel empowered to create change in their own lives and communities.
-The education we offer at OA is an increasingly important resource in a changing world, and our educators are innovators in the field of experiential learning, creating engaged and influential environmental leaders.
+The education we offer at OA is an increasingly important resource in a constantly changing world.
+Our educators are innovators in the field of experiential learning, creating engaged and influential young leaders.